 We’re not sure if it’s possible to thank every single person who has helped us out over the years, but we’d like you to let us try.
 As time permits we’ll add to this page.
 Have you contributed and not been acknowledged here?
-Contact us via the email link at the top of the page and send us relevant info and a website link if you have one.
+Contact us and send us relevant info and a website link if you have one.
 Organizations like ours don’t build overnight and it’s important that you know we appreciate you.

 Our biggest sponsor of all, of course, is our audience.
 Without people coming to see our shows, we wouldn’t have an excuse to have this much fun!
 Thank you, everyone.

 - We’d like to thank Beaver Municipal Solutions for not one, not two, but three grants for the 2016 year!
 Two for the Juniors, and one for our movie project.
 They have been tremendous supporters of the Junior Players program and we’re very grateful.

 - The building is owned by the County of Beaver but they are under no obligation to provide funding for any of our projects.
 That’s why we’re proud to say they helped us out with financial assistance for our movie project, and helped us out with a grant for the 2017-18 Junior Players.

 - The Village of Holden donates the printing of our brochures and scripts for Showcase.
 In addition, they too helped out with a grant towards our movie project.